tequdev/evernode-docs/docs/source/platform/hotpocket/consensus.md

 5. After ledger creation, HotPocket communicates to users.
    - For consensed user inputs, we send back a status update to relevant users that their inputs made it to the ledger.
    - Consensed user outputs from round N-1 will be sent to relevant users.
-6. Then the dapp is executed.
+6. Then the DApp is executed.
    - Filesystem represents the consensed state that's in the last closed ledger (the state from round N-1).
    - User inputs that are fed into the contract are the ones that are in the lase closed ledger (user inputs from round N).
 7. After contract exits, the generated "local" user outputs collected for the use of round N+1.
 Then we move on to round N+1 and repeat the process.